 You might have noticed that in my recipe for apple pie, you won't find any raisins.
 The reason for this is that I really don't like them.
-If you do love raisins, add about 60 grams soaked raisins or currants to the apples at step 5.
-In many old cookbooks, they add nutmeg or ginger to the apples, this is very delicious!
+If you do love raisins, add about 60 grams of soaked raisins or currants to the apples at step 5.
+In many old cookbooks, they add nutmeg or ginger to the apples, this is very good!
 You could also try adding some speculaas spices to the crust.
-I have a recipe for that here.